The Butt and Pass Log Cabin Method: No-Notching Corner System

 Every log home which uses the butt and pass method should lay the first logs clockwise around the foundation.

-So, the first log on your main elevation (normally south facing) will be in the butt position at its left end and pass position on the right end.
-Then alternate the logs when construction the wall.
+So, the first log on your main elevation (normally south-facing) will be in the butt position at its left end and pass position on the right end.
+Then alternate the logs when constructing the wall.

-In summary, if your aim is to build a very simple, quick and easy home, then a butt and pass construction technique is ideal for you.
+In summary, if you aim to build a very simple, quick, and easy home, then a butt-and-pass construction technique is ideal for you.
 Especially if you have limited previous experience in building log cabins.

 The butt and pass notch can provide a beautiful log home if you like the look of not having a notch.

 Remember, that all the benefits outlined above, of not using a notch, also bring disadvantages.
 An attempt to bypass traditional and bespoke corner notching that has been used for centuries won’t be perfect.
 But, coupled with design prudence, and large overhangs, to remove moisture traps and harsh weathering, it is a good construction method.

 If you have enough time, money, and patience (to learn new skills) then we would recommend you explore alternative notching techniques.
 You can start by exploring the traditional Scandinavian Saddle Notch.